Note: Effective August 1, 2017 the text shown below as

 - Identify the basic parts of a canoe, kayak, or other boat.
 Identify the parts of a paddle or an oar.

 - Describe proper body positioning in a watercraft, depending on the type and size of the vessel.
-Explain the importance of proper position.
+Explain the importance of proper body position in the boat.

 - With a helper and a practice victim, show a line rescue both as tender and rescuer.
-(The practice victim should be approximately 30 feet from shore in deep water.)
+(The practice victim should be approximately 30 feet from shore in deep water.)5

 - FIRST AID AND EMERGENCY PREPAREDNESS